-- Add chorizo and paprika and saute on medium-high heat for 5 minutes or until the fat starts rendering and chorizo starts to brown.
+- Add chorizo and saute on medium heat for 3 minutes or until the fat starts rendering and chorizo starts to brown.

-- Add chicken, garlic, salt and pepper.
-Saute for 2 minutes or until chicken browns. (note 4)
+- Add chicken, garlic, paprika, salt and pepper.
+Cook on high heat for 2 minutes or until chicken browns. (note 4)

 - Add crushed tomatoes, passata and cream.
 Simmer on low heat for 5 minutes.
 Taste to adjust for seasoning.

 - In a large ovenproof dish (I used a rectangular 30x25cm/12x10inch), combine cooked pasta and pasta sauce.
 Mix thoroughly with a spatula.